How the Arizona grid fits in and how SRP is modernizing our infrastructure for residents and businesses

 The combined U.S. grid is the largest interconnected machine on the planet, but getting electricity into your home can be broken down into three key steps:

 Electricity starts at a generator, which can be powered by burning fossil fuels, running wind turbines, capturing the sun’s energy via solar panels, collecting water energy in hydroelectric dams or harnessing it from nuclear reactors.

 After power is generated, it moves into a transmission substation that uses a transformer to “step up” (or increase) the power to extremely high voltages for transmission across long distances.
 Those very large power lines you see are transmission lines.
 This power is then stepped down (or decreased) at a transformer in a substation closer to your home.

 From the substation, electricity travels through wires, either through overhead or underground lines, before being stepped down again via a small transformer attached to the pole or on the ground.
 If your lines are underground, you or one of your neighbors might even have one of these little transformers in your yard.

 From there, you can use this power to light your home, prepare your meals, keep yourself cool during those hot Arizona days, binge-watch your favorite shows and maybe even power your electric car.

 Evolution of the grid

-Today’s enhanced, more efficient grid features two-way communication technology that enables you to do things like check your energy use on a daily basis in My Account or the SRP Power mobile app and receive eNote alerts and reminders for outages, bill projections and more.
+Today’s enhanced, more efficient grid features two-way communication technology that enables you to do things like check your energy use on a daily basis through My Account or the SRP Power mobile app and receive eNote alerts and reminders for outages, bill projections and more.

 It also operates more reliably and efficiently, allowing SRP to plan and anticipate energy demand to avoid drops in power quality and speed power restoration after an outage.
 It improves the ability to serve future economic development and lets us integrate more renewable energy into the mix (including excess energy generated by our customers who have solar panels installed on their roofs).